signalogic/SigSRF_SDK/mediaTest_readme.md

 #### Include Gaps in Wav Output

-The INCLUDE_GAPS_IN_WAV_OUTPUT flag includes input gaps as silence in stream group and individual (mono) wav outputs.
+The -dN cmd line options INCLUDE_GAPS_IN_WAV_OUTPUT flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) includes input gaps as silence in stream group and individual (mono) wav outputs.
 This applies when input of one or more streams in the group pauses, for example call-on-hold, packet push pause, etc. Gaps are always accurately reflected in stream group RTP streaming output, but for wav files it's an option as gaps can become very large and increase wav file storage requirements.
 Notes:

 > * a "pause" is formally defined as a packet gap where sequence numbers pause and then resume; i.e. no packets are lost.
 Lost packet gaps are handled by pktlib (packet repair, jitter buffer resync, etc) prior to streamlib.
 Larger lost packet gaps that can't be repaired are handled in streamlib by FLC